Hello Crafty Friends! Today I thought I would share a look around my craft area along with my favorite craft storage ideas!

 My Craft Cart

 This 20-drawer organizer cart thats sits next to my craft cabinet gets so much use!
 There are so many different versions of these same style of organizers available in craft stores and on Amazon.
-I chose this gray one but I love the colorful version!
+I chose this gray one but I purchased this colorful version for my kids craft supplies.

 The left side of the organizer holds supplies like paper, ink, tape, glue, and felt.
-Sheets 0f 9″x12″ felt fit perfectly in the drawers.
-I love having my printer paper right next to the printer, especially because I switch a lot between regular printer paper and the 110lb card stock I use for most of my printable crafts.
+Sheets of 9″x12″ felt fit perfectly in the drawers.
+I love having my printer paper right next to the my printer, especially because I switch a lot between regular printer paper and the 110lb card stock I use for most of my printable crafts.
+The printer I used is an Epson EcoTank which I love.
+The ink lasts a really long time and it prints well on a variety of paper including cardstock.

 The right side of this organizer is for holding projects that are in process.
 I usually have a bunch of projects in various stages and need a place to keep everything for each project together.
 These drawers are perfect for this.
 They pull out easily so I can take them to my sewing machine, desk or another part of the house to work on.